-It's likely not possible to regain control of everything the hackers accessed, but you can still take action and salvage your trust and reputation with your customers and clients.
-Legal and technology experts shared their insights on how to best recover from a small business data breach.
-[Cybersecurity: 'Best of Breed' May Not Be Best for Small Businesses]
+It's likely impossible to regain control of everything the hackers accessed, but you can still take action and salvage your trusted reputation with your customers and clients, if you're properly prepared for an attack.

 Identifying a data breach

 You can't start recovering from a breach unless you know it's occurred.
 That's why it's critical to learn how to identify when something has gone wrong.
-The problem, of course, is that in many cases, there aren't any telltale signs you've been hacked.
+The problem, of course, is that in many cases, there aren't any telltale signs that say that you've been hacked.

 There are, however, a few things that may tip you off to a security problem.
 Francoise Gilbert, founder of IT Law Group, said that slow or lagging computer response time, pop-up windows that you can't close, client reports of spammy emails from your account, or strange programs or websites asking for your credentials could all be signs of a data breach.
 If malware or a virus is discovered on your system, you'll also want to investigate to see if any data was compromised.